Airplane captain pressing switch on control panel for windshield heating with finger during flight

 With distributed databases and a two-phase commit, you have multiple synchronized copies of the database.
 It’s very complex, and latency can be a real problem affecting application performance.
 Many people don’t use this and go for log shipping instead.
 Log shipping maintains a separate copy of the database on the standby server.

-Two copies of a single database on different computers or the same computer with separate instances, primary and secondary databases.
+There are two copies of a single database on different computers or the same computer with separate instances, primary and secondary databases.
 Only one copy is available at any given time.
-Any changes to the primary databases are log shipped or propagated to the other database copy.
+Any changes to the primary databases are logged or propagated to the other database copy.

 Some environments have a 3rd instance, known as a monitor server.
 A monitor server records history, checks status, and tracks details of log shipping.
 A drawback to log shipping is that it has a non-zero RPO.
 It may be that a transaction was written just before the failure and, as a result, will be lost.
 Therefore, log shipping cannot guarantee zero data loss.
 An enhancement to log shipping is read-only and read-write copies of the database with synchronous replication between the two.
 With this method, there is no data loss, and it’s not as complicated as distributed databases with two-phase commit.